 NOTE: Courses designated with "(requires 2 periods)" count as two course credits.
+STANDALONE COURSE (Does NOT qualify for a degree in any college)

-COLLEGE OF SCOUTS BSA STANDALONE COURSE (Standalone courses DO NOT qualify for a degree in any college)
+BSA902 ILSC/S/T - Introduction to Leadership Skills in the Crew (ILSC), Ship (ILSS), and Troop (ILST)

-BSA902 ILSC/S/T - Introduction to Leadership Skills in the Crew (ILSC), Ship (ILSS), and Troop (ILST) (Periods 2-6): Scouts, Venturers, & Sea Scouts will learn how to take the next step in their Scouting journey and become the Leaders of their Troops, Crews, and Ships.
+(Periods 2-6): Scouts, Venturers, & Sea Scouts will learn how to take the next step in their Scouting journey and become the Leaders of their Troops, Crews, and Ships.
 Scouts will learn decision making, communication, planning, and delegation while working through patrol challenges.
 This is a 5-period interactive course and Scouts will be required to participate throughout in order to receive credit.
 Upon completion of the course, Scouts will be able to "hit the ground running" armed with meeting agendas, hike plans, and campout schedules to use within their units.